SSC exams

 SSC Results

-Candidates are instructed to click the “Result” option on https://www.ssc.nic.in/ (main page) in order to view the results.
+Candidates are instructed to click the “Result” option on https://www.ssc.nic.in/ (main page) to view the results.

 The Staff Selection Commission administers hiring tests at various levels for a variety of departments.
 The result for each level is published on the official website.